ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### `ready`

-Fires when the editor is ready.
+Fired when the editor is ready.
 It corresponds with the [`editor#ready`](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editor-Editor.html#event-ready) event.
-Fires with the editor instance.
+Fired with the editor instance.

 ### `change`

-Fires when the content of the editor has changed.
-It corresponds with the [`editor.model.document#change:data`](https://ckeditor.com/docs/ckeditor5/latest/api/module_engine_model_document-Document.html#event-:data) event.
+Fired when the content of the editor has changed.
+It corresponds with the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event.
-Fires with an object containing the editor and the CKEditor5 change:data event.
+Fired with an object containing the editor and the CKEditor 5's `change:data` event object.

 ```html
 <ckeditor [editor]="Editor" (change)="onChange($event)"></ckeditor>